wxWidgets/website/docs/faq/general/index.md

 ### How is wxWidgets being developed?

-We are using [Subversion](/develop/svn.htm) to develop and maintain wxWidgets.
+We are using [git](/develop/code-repository/) to develop and maintain wxWidgets.
-This allows us to make alterations and upload them instantly to the server, from which others can update their source.
+This allows us to make alterations and publish them where others can update their source.

-To build source from SVN, see the BuildSVN.txt file in the top-level wxWidgets distribution directory.
+To build source from git, see the BuildSVN.txt file in the top-level wxWidgets distribution directory.

 <a name="distrib"></a>